ionelmc/pytest-benchmark/README.rst

 ``py.test`` command-line options:

+    --benchmark-min-time=BENCHMARK_MIN_TIME
+                          Minimum time per round.
     --benchmark-max-time=BENCHMARK_MAX_TIME
-                          Maximum time to spend in a benchmark (including overhead).
+                          Maximum time to spend in a benchmark.
-    --benchmark-max-iterations=BENCHMARK_MAX_ITERATIONS
-                          Maximum iterations to do.
-    --benchmark-min-iterations=BENCHMARK_MIN_ITERATIONS
-                          Minium iterations, even if total time would exceed `max-time`.
-    --benchmark-scale=BENCHMARK_SCALE
+    --benchmark-min-rounds=BENCHMARK_MIN_ROUNDS
-                          Minium iterations, even if total time would exceed `max-time`.
+                          Minimum rounds, even if total time would exceed `--max-time`.
+    --benchmark-sort=BENCHMARK_SORT
+                          Column to sort on.
+Can be one of: 'min', 'max', 'mean' or 'stddev' .
     --benchmark-timer=BENCHMARK_TIMER
                           Timer to use when measuring time.
+    --benchmark-warmup    Runs the benchmarks two times.
+Discards data from the first run.
     --benchmark-disable-gc
                           Disable GC during benchmarks.
     --benchmark-skip      Skip running any benchmarks.